ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 additional information to the Aggregator.
 Some extensions might be intended for all Aggregators; others may only be intended for a specific Aggregator.
-(For example, a DAP deployment might use some out-of-band mechanism for an Aggregator to verify that Reports come from authenticated Clients.
+(For example, a DAP deployment might use some out-of-band mechanism for an Aggregator to verify that reports come from authenticated Clients.
 It will likely be useful to bind the extension to the input share via HPKE encryption.)

 Each extension is a tag-length encoded value of the following form: